The Benjamin Menschel Fellowship Program

 Exhibition catalogues from prior years are available for review in the Cooper Union Library.
 Please do consult them.
 Note: students from all three schools are equally encouraged to apply.
 No preference is given to subject matter or manner of inquiry, profession, or whether projects are conceived as individual or joint efforts.

 A committee of faculty members representing the schools and the Humanities and Social Sciences reviews the proposals.
 Semi-finalists are asked to prepare a presentation before the committee.
-Finalists are announced at the end of April.
+Finalists are announced by the middle of May.

 Professor Sohnya Sayres